 We often make Charles practice how to say “hello” first to other people.
 It helps him socialize with other people.
 If possible, teach your child to say both the person’s name and his/her title during the introduction (ex: Mr. XXX, Mrs. XXX).
 Make sure the other person responds and says the child’s name when they respond.
 Remembering each other’s names makes it much friendlier and easier to start a conversation.

 CIDA helped us to learn and figure out what direction to take for Charles’s special education when we just immigrated to the US and had no idea where to start.
 We hope CIDA will continue to help us and other families to improve their knowledge on our rights and help us to solve problems together.

 Is there anything you would like to say to the community?

 It is important for Korean families to claim their right to services.
-I hope that we should all mutually be appreciating partners with our schools and government as we fulfill our responsibilities as a parent.
+I hope that we should all mutually be appreciating partners with our schools and government as we fulfill our responsibilities as parents.